DunedinMTBSummerSeries/Upload-Results-Script/README.md

        |--2017
             |--round-1
 ```
-There currently isn't a root index page, so the results pages can only be viewed for each round (e.g. https://dunedinmtbsummerseries.github.io/results/2018/round-1/).
+README.md is the root index page for the website - https://dunedinmtbsummerseries.github.io.

 # How to Use the Script
 It should be obvious, but just in case :) - Internet access is required for the results to be published.